MiluSimau/MAP-GroupProject/README.md

-# MAP711S Group Project
-A mobile application for the Namibia Hockey Union
+Namibia Hockey Union Mobile App
+This is amobile application built with Flutter for the Namibia Hockey Union.
+The app consists of features like :team registration, event entry, player registration and management, and enables real-time information sharing for players, coaches, and administrators.

+Tech Stack:- Frontend: Flutter(Dart)
+            - Backend: Firebase

+Installation Prerequisites: Flutter SDK,Dart plugin,FireBase Dependencies